TM23-sanji/Share-It/task.md

 8> Menu Sidebar: Groups> Users, Green btn for active, 9> Group API Dynamic route: only accessed & logged in user 10> Create group: Role: Admin, join request to user by username, when user accepts then in backend

+11> Username is unique and in lowercase, without any spaces 12> Error in signup form is not shown